 How evil design forces us to obey

 This essay elaborates on the TedxDelft performance I did in 2013 called ‘Why design eats advertising for breakfast’.
-During the past two years I got more and more upset with how powerful forces shape our emotions, thoughts and behaviors.
-Governments, corporations and social movements apply the dark principles of behavioral design to exert power over nearly every aspect of our daily life.
-In this essay I want to explain how evil design get us to obey.
+During the past two years, I got more and more upset with how powerful forces shape our emotions, thoughts and behaviours.
+Governments, corporations and social movements apply the dark principles of behavioural design to exert power over nearly every aspect of our daily life.
+In this essay, I want to explain how evil design gets us to obey.

-At the same time, when you look at how governments, corporations and social movements influence us, you can see forces at work that shape our emotions, thoughts, attitudes and behavior in way more powerful ways than persuasive communication could ever achieve.
-I want to argue that nearly all our thoughts, feelings and our behaviors are unconsciously shaped by behavioral designers.
-I see behavioral design as a dark science or wisdom, that consists of rules, principles and tactics that ultimately aim at getting us to act.
-I think there are only three kind of behavioral designers: evil designers, bad designers and good designers.
+At the same time, when you look at how governments, corporations and social movements influence us, you can see forces at work that shape our emotions, thoughts, attitudes and behaviour in way more powerful ways than persuasive communication could ever achieve.
+I want to argue that nearly all our thoughts, feelings and our behaviours are unconsciously shaped by behavioural designers.
+I see behavioural design as a dark science or wisdom, that consists of rules, principles and tactics that ultimately aim at getting us to act.
+I think there are only three kinds of behavioural designers: evil designers, bad designers and good designers.

 Evil designers: People and institutions that deliberately use design principles to force us to comply to their will.

-Bad designers: The big group of people, institutions and belief systems that unintentionally trigger the exact opposite behavior they intend to shape.
+Bad designers: The big group of people, institutions and belief systems that unintentionally trigger the exact opposite behaviour they intend to shape.

 Good designers: People that use design principles to liberate us from the influence of evil and bad design

-I think bad design is far worse than evil design, because it always takes a while before we learn to notice how the unwanted behavior that follows from a badly designed system is actually triggered by the system.
+I think bad design is far worse than evil design because it always takes a while before we learn to notice how the unwanted behaviour that follows from a badly designed system is actually triggered by the system.
 Let me start by exploring the nature of evil design.

 Evil design is deeply rooted in every aspect of our daily lives.
-The reason why our smartphones are so addictive is because the brightest social engineers are constantly working on getting us addicted.
+The reason why our smartphones are so addictive is that the brightest social engineers are constantly working on getting us addicted.
 Great software is all about designing habits, as Nir Eyal brilliantly demonstrates in his book Hooked.
-The apps that hook us (Facebook, Twitter, WhatsApp, etc) all have on thing in common: Social engineers came up with subtle ways to constantly lure their users back into using the app with little bleeps, dynamic avatars, status notifications and a never ending stream of e-mails.
+The apps that hook us (Facebook, Twitter, WhatsApp, etc) all have on thing in common: Social engineers came up with subtle ways to constantly lure their users back into using the app with little beeps, dynamic avatars, status notifications and a never ending the stream of e-mails.
 Social Engineering is the new discipline that basically aims at addicting us to the apps and interfaces around us.
-And the amount of money and talent these billion dollar companies throw at getting this right, is way bigger than the money and talent that goes to designing healthier behavior or social programs.
+And the amount of money and talent these billion dollar companies throw at getting this right is way bigger than the money and talent that goes into designing healthier behaviour or social programs.